mathgladiator/adama-lang/reference/src/basics.md

 In this chapter, we are going to explore the core idioms and language of what Adama is and how it helps you.

 So, what is the Adama Platform?
-Well, we could kick this off with some buzzword bingo by saying that the Adama platform is an open-source reactive server-less privacy-first document-oriented compute-centric key-value store acting like a platform as a service, but that doesn't communicate much.
+Well, we could kick this off with some buzzword bingo by saying that the Adama platform is an open-source reactive server-less privacy-first document-oriented compute-centric key-value store acting like a platform as a service, but that doesn't communicate much (or, does it?).
 However, we have to start somewhere, so let's tear down those buzzwords with more words.

 Let's start with [**document orientated key-value store**](https://en.wikipedia.org/wiki/Document-oriented_database).
-Documents are identified via a key (hence the **key-value**), and documents are organized by a space (which is similar to the [bucket concept used by S3](https://en.wikipedia.org/wiki/Amazon_S3) except with a more mathematical feel).
+Adama stores documents, and documents are identified via a key (hence the **key-value**).
+Documents are organized by a space (which is similar to the [bucket concept used by S3](https://en.wikipedia.org/wiki/Amazon_S3) except with a more mathematical feel).
 Adama has variants of the four big [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete), but there are notable differences which make the Adama platform unique.
 Deconstructing the CRUD operations is the best way to teardown the buzzword bingo.

 ## Creating